magicmarc/marks-reverie/src/content/novels/lucy-does-improv/Act_I_Love_at_First_Sight.md

 That night, a message from Joseph lit her phone.
 The vibration rattled the desk.
 Lucy stared at it, eyes wide, before flinging the phone across the room with a choked sound.
 She pressed herself against her books, panting, as if covering a crime.

 Weeks passed.
 She buried herself in assignments, copying whole chapters at once, eyes red from lack of sleep.
-She thought the hunger would die.
+Her demon always died... almost.

 ##  The Gaze in the Square